ProgrammeVitam/vitam-ui/tools/vitamui-conf-dev/README.md

 or execute the command below:
 >`bash$ wget localhost:8000/nodes/vitam-env-vm-demo.vitam-env/browse/conf/ihm-demo/keystore_ihm-demo.p12`

+or copy the file using SCP command as below:

+>`bash$ scp -p 10022 root@localhost:/vitam/conf/ihm-demo/keystore_ihm-demo.p12 .`

+the password to use is the 'root' password on the virtual machine.

 store it in a working directory, after that, we should extract private kay and certificate from that keystore.

 To do so execute the two commands: